xjin6/Douyin/README.md

         num = num+1
 ```
 # 3. Use the Function
 If you use this code, please follow the form of citation:

 Jin, Xin.
-(2020) How to Scrape the Hot Trending Data of Douyin and Download the Videos and Cover Images (Version 1.0)[Source Code]
+(2020) How to Scrape the Hot Trending Data of Douyin and Download the Videos and Cover Images (Version 1.0)[Source Code]. https://github.com/xjincomm/Douyin-Trend